MrcSnm/D-Lang-on-Android/README.md

 ldc2 sieve.d
 ```
 If it compiles well, your LDC is correctly configured to start working with Android.

+Before going to the next part of this tutorial, I would like to increment that this architecture is used as a sample because this is my phone's
+respective architecture, if you wish to compile for any other architecture, take a look at [Cross Compiling with LDC](https://wiki.dlang.org/Cross-compiling_with_LDC)

 # Preparing your D module for Android
 After your first succesful try of compiling it to the Android architecture, you will actually need to do three things: